stephenberry/glaze/docs/options.md

 bool shrink_to_fit = false;
 // Shrinks dynamic containers to new size to save memory

+bool append_arrays = false;
+// When reading into an array the data will be appended if the type supports it

+bool error_on_const_read = false;
+// Error if attempt is made to read into a const value, by default the value is skipped without error

 bool hide_non_invocable = true;
 // Hides non-invocable members from the cli_menu (may be applied elsewhere in the future)